 Group and individual visits to the EP

 The European Parliament believes that public access to its proceedings and premises should be easy, because it sees transparency as important to the exercise of democratic rights within the European Union.
-As the cost of travelling to Brussels and Strasbourg may be prohibitive for many EU citizens due to the long distances involved, the Parliament helps to cover part of visitor group expenses (approx. 80 000 visitors).
+As the cost of travelling to Brussels and Strasbourg may be prohibitive for many EU citizens due to the long distances involved, in some cases, the Parliament helps to cover part of Members’ visitor group expenses.

 Visitors coming to Brussels can also visit the Parlamentarium and the House of European History, which are outside the European Parliament premises and open during the weekend.
 The Parlamentarium also hosts a popular role-playing game for secondary school students, modelled on the workings of the European Parliament, in which participants play the part of an MEP negotiating legislation that will affect the day-to-day lives of people living in Europe.

 In Strasbourg, an exhibition space known as Parlamentarium Simone Veil with a 360-degree cinema and interactive tools are part of the visit.
 The Strasbourg premises of Parliament also host the Euroscola student programme, which offers thousands of students between 16 to 18 years old the experience of being a Member of Parliament for a day.

 The European Parliament has opened smaller visitor centres in Member States to bring the Parliament closer to the citizens.
 It is planned to have a centre in each Member State.
 The aim of these Europa Experiences is to bring Europe where people are, offer them information and encourage citizens to get involved.